Hella Haasse: Awards

 Her great commercial success and critical acclaim is reflected in the numerous prizes she has been awarded over the years.
 She has won prizes for both her first novel in 1948 as well as her last novel in 2003.
 Prestigious awards for her entire oeuvre up to that time include the Constantijn Huygens Prize in 1981 and the P. C. Hooft Award in 1984.
-Various other prizes include the ‘'Annie Romein Prizeand the ‘'Dirk Martens Prize'’.
-She has also won the ‘'Prize of the Public of the NS'’ twice and is the only author who has written the prestigious annual "Boekenweekgeschenk" thrice, in 1948, 1959 and 1994 respectively.
+Various other prizes include the Annie Romein Prize and the Dirk Martens Prize.
+She has also won the Prize of the Public of the NS twice and is the only author who has written the prestigious annual "Boekenweekgeschenk" thrice, in 1948, 1959 and 1994 respectively.

 International recognition

 Haasse lived in France for many years (1981–1990), and much of her work has been translated into French.
-The '‘Académie Française’' awarded Haasse the Diplôme de médaille Argent in 1984.
+The Académie Française awarded Haasse the Diplôme de médaille Argent in 1984.
 The next year she delivered a presentation on colonial literature at the University of Dakar.
-She was awarded the Officier dans l’Ordre de la Légion d'Honneur in 2000.
+She was awarded the Officier dans l'Ordre de la Légion d'Honneur in 2000.

 Haasse received an honorary literary doctorate from the University of Utrecht in 1988 and from the Belgian University of Leuven in 1995.
 In 1987 she had already been given an honorary membership of the Belgian Royal Literary Academy (Belgische Koninklijke Academie voor Nederlandse Taal- en Letterkunde (KANTL)) in Gent.

 The Chilean Ministry of Education ('El Ministerio de education de Chile') awarded her a prize for her "universal contribution to culture" in 1996.

 In 1989 the city of Boston awarded her the 'Boston Certificate of Recognition', for her book In a Dark Wood Wandering: "In recognition and appreciation of your outstanding contributions to the City of Boston and its residents".

 In 1992 Haasse attended the opening of the IKAPI 'International Book Fair' in Jakarta.
 It was the last time she would visit her birthplace, Java, and the year her Dutch Indies literature masterpiece Heren van de Thee was published.